brainstormforce/header-footer-elementor/readme.txt

 3. Genesis Theme.
 4. Beaver Builder theme.

+If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Header Footer Elementor from your theme.

 = Supported & Actively Developed =
 Need help with something?
 Have an issue to report?
 [Get in touch](https://github.com/Nikschavan/header-footer-elemento "Header Footer elementor on GitHub"). with us on GitHub.